rhendrickson42/msds6306Case2/codebook.md

 <td style="text-align:left;"> GP9 I generally delay before starting on work I have to do </td>
   </tr>
 <tr>
-<td style="text-align:left;"> GP10 When traveling I usually have to rush in preparing to arrive at the airport or station at the appropriate time </td>
+<td style="text-align:left;"> GP10 When traveling I usually have to rush in preparing to arrive at the airport </td>
   </tr>
 <tr>
-<td style="text-align:left;"> GP11 When preparing to go out I am seldom caught having to do something at the last minute </td>
+<td style="text-align:left;"> GP11 When preparing to go out I am seldom caught having to do something at the l </td>
   </tr>
 <tr>
 <td style="text-align:left;"> GP12 In preparation for some deadlines I often waste time by doing other things </td>